Vietnam.vn - Nền tảng quảng bá Việt Nam

 The steps to make a basket from selecting bamboo, splitting bamboo, shaving bamboo to weaving, rigging, etc. are all done meticulously by hand by the craftsman.

-The income of households making bamboo baskets like Trung and Kieu mainly depends on orders from tourism businesses or just waiting for introductions to export to foreign countries.
+The income of households making bamboo baskets like Trung and Kieu mainly depends on orders from tourist businesses or just waiting for introductions to export to foreign countries.
+“Many times I thought about quitting the profession, but because of the tradition left by my ancestors, I tried to keep it,” Kieu confided.

-The income of households making bamboo baskets like Mr. Trung and Mrs. Kieu mainly depends on orders from tourism businesses or just waiting for introductions to export to foreign countries.
+The income of households making bamboo baskets like Mr. Trung and Mrs. Kieu mainly depends on orders from tourist businesses or just waiting for introductions to export to foreign countries.
 "Many times I thought about quitting the profession, but because of the tradition left by my ancestors, I tried to keep it" - Mrs. Kieu confided.
 To earn more income, Mrs. Kieu's family both produces and cooperates with domestic and foreign tourist groups to visit and experience.

-Mr. Sidney Pool (a Dutch tourist) excitedly took a photo with Ms. Kieu.
-He shared: “A few days ago, I experienced the basket shaking activity in Hoi An.
-I felt very excited to come here and see with my own eyes the artisans making baskets like this.”
+Mr. Sidney Pool (a Dutch tourist) excitedly took a photo with Ms. Kieu, he shared: “A few days ago, I experienced the basket shaking activity in Hoi An.
+I felt very excited to come here and see with my own eyes the artisans making baskets like this”.

 Many photographers have come here to find inspiration for their work.
 Many of their works have won high prizes in photography competitions.
 This is an opportunity to promote unique Vietnamese products to the international market.